A 40-Day Journey of Purity

 The Lord said to Moses, “The tenth day of this seventh month is the Day of Atonement.
 Hold a sacred assembly and deny yourselves, and present an offering made to the Lord by fire.
 Do no work on that day, because it is the Day of Atonement, when atonement is made for you before the Lord your God.
 Anyone who does not deny himself on that day must be cut off from his people.
 I will destroy from among his people anyone who does any work on that day.
 You shall do no work at all.
 This is to be a lasting ordinance for the generations to come, wherever you live.
 It is a sabbath of rest for you, and you must deny yourselves.
 From the evening of the ninth day of the month until the following evening you are to observe your sabbath. - Leviticus 23:26-32

-During these Days of Awe, we are to be purging sin, and it goes deeper every day until this purging is so deep that you can on the final day easily do a complete fast away from anything that you would want to do.
-God also requires a fast from food on that final day for the healthy adults.
-With this type of introspection, looking inward, slowing down and thinking about exactly what God wants, I can testify that a fast is easy every year and that denial seems like nothing by that point.
+During all of these Days of Awe, we are to be purging sin, and it goes deeper every day until this purging is so deep that you can on the final day, the Day of Atonement, easily do a complete fast away from anything that has been an indulgence for you.
+God also requires a fast from food, denying ourselves, on that final day for the healthy adults.
+With this type of introspection, looking inward, slowing down and thinking about exactly what God wants, I can testify that a fast is easier every year and that denial seems like nothing by that point.
 In fact, it is exciting to show God and show yourself that you can deny yourself and live for God alone.

 To learn more about the Days of Awe, watch the following videos: